 SPWR Investors Have Opportunity to Lead SunPower Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SunPower Corporation ("SunPower" or the "Company") (NASDAQ: SPWR).
+LOS ANGELES, Dec.
+11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SunPower Corporation ("SunPower" or the "Company") (NASDAQ: SPWR).

 Class Period: March 9, 2023 – October 24, 2023